jaimeaznar/website_wedding/README.md

 ## Continuous Integration

-For CI/CD pipelines (like GitHub Actions, GitLab CI, etc.), create a workflow that:
+The project uses GitHub Actions for CI/CD.
+The workflow:

-1. Sets up Python
+1. Runs tests against Python 3.9, 3.10, and 3.11
-2. Installs dependencies
+2. Generates and uploads coverage reports to Codecov
-3. Runs tests
+3. Runs all code quality checks
-4. Generates coverage reports
+4. Triggers on push to main/develop and pull requests

 ## Best Practices